 Prerequisites: completion of 60+ credit hours and must complete this course before completing 90 credits, FD 2300 - Foundations Sophomore Portfolio Review.
-Notes: This course is Pass/Fail.

 • Prepare and present a portfolio demonstrating mastery of cumulative fashion design skills.

 FS 3110 - Fashion Design II

 In this advanced design course, students continue to develop and refine their skills in concept development and fashion design with an emphasis on global fashion trends.
 Students will complete presentations for a full collection that include trend forecasting and originality of design, fabric, color, and silhouette.
 Upon successful completion of this course, students will have developed an understanding of professional presentation in the apparel market.